nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 > **IMPORTANT**: After the database protocol version has been upgraded, the NuoDB Archive cannot be used with NuoDB software versions that only support the previous database protocol version.
 As a result, downgrading after the database protocol version has been changed will require restoring a backup of the database.
 This results in a loss of data that was produced during the upgrade itself.
-Make sure that a recent and valid database backup is available before processing with the NuoDB upgrade.
+Make sure that a recent and valid database backup is available before processing with the NuoDB upgrade and be aware of this danger when enabling _Automatic Database Protocol Upgrade_.

 It is possible to downgrade the NuoDB Admin Tier during the rolling upgrade and before all APs are upgraded to the new release.
 The AP will upgrade automatically its local server version until all APs in the domain start using the newest possible version.